Charles Howerton

 An acting student of Daws Butler, Howerton has done voices on animated films and series such as G.I.
 Joe: The Rise of Cobra, Wolfen, and The Iron Giant.

 Personal life

 Howerton was married to actress Susan Howard from 1962 to 1964 until their divorce.
 They had one daughter, Lynn.

-Howerton was married to actress Linda Gary until Gary's death in October 1995.
-They married on December 21, 1967 and had two daughters, Dana and Alexis.
-Linda Gary was also stepmother to Howerton's daughter from his previous marriage, Lynn Howerton.
+Howerton was married to actress Linda Gary from December 21, 1967, to her death in October 1995.
+They had two daughters, Dana and Alexis.